gvallangca/disney-comics/README.md

 # Title: disney-comics
 An API written in GraphQL in Spring Boot which returns a list of comic books.

+# Overview
+I had chose to use GraphQL in this use case because of the flexibility to filter the requested attributes.
+It also helps me to develop less endpoints.
+With the use of GraphQL Query, it makes the development quite imperative compared to Spring MVC.
+At the database persistence, I prefered to use JPA  because it's quick and easy to use but if in case I would need a more granular requirement, I may opt choose native JDBC or Spring JDBC.

 # Pre-requisites
 1. <a href="https://www.oracle.com/java/technologies/javase/jdk11-archive-downloads.html">JDK 11</a>
 2. <a href="https://dev.mysql.com/downloads/installer/">MySQL</a>